France with baby

 • 4: over 2 years

-Important: many grocery stores are closed on Sundays and nothing is really opened on Christmas or Easter.
+Important: many grocery stores are closed on Sundays and nothing is really open on Christmas or Easter.
 Plan your shopping ahead.

 Baby Clothes in France